whitews/ReFlow/docs/source/tutorials/add-marker.rst

 #.
 Fill out the form fields.
 Note, **Abbreviation** is required and a project cannot have duplicate marker abbreviations.
 Once the form is completed, click the **Save** button.

-    .. note:: If possible, avoid spaces in marker names and try to keep them as succinct as possible.
-It is recommended to use commonly used abbreviations (e.g. APC or FITC).
+    .. note:: If possible, avoid spaces in marker abbreviations and try to keep them as succinct as possible.
+It is recommended to use commonly used abbreviations (e.g. CD3 or IFNg).

        If there were validation errors with the submitted form, the form will be re-displayed along with the validation errors.